kadena-io/pact/docs/pact-reference.md

 Symbols are string literals representing some unique item in the runtime, like a function or a table name.
 Their representation internally is simply a string literal so their usage is idiomatic.

-Symbols are created with a preceding tick, thus they do no support whitespace or multiline.
+Symbols are created with a preceding tick, thus they do not support whitespaces or multilines.

 ```
 pact> 'a-symbol